How to care for your Monstera

 Monstera leaves are mildly toxic to pets and humans.
 Typically, ingestion will cause mouth and stomach irritation and possible vomiting.

 Large leaves can collect dust.
 If you notice the leaves are dirty or dusty, wipe the leaves with a damp cloth and gently dry to keep them clean and healthy.
+In the wild, Monstera plants like to climb.
+To encourage your Monstera to climb upwards, you can stake wild offshoots with a dowel or use a moss pole.

 Your Monstera Adansonii prefers bright indirect light.
 It can survive in lower light conditions but growth may slow.
 Keep out of direct sunlight for extended periods, as it can burn the leaves.